Tax-year-end planning for individuals

 - Think marginal tax rates – the system now creates 60% (and higher) marginal rates.

-- ISAs should normally be the first port of call for investments and then deposits.
+- ISAs should normally be a primary port of call for investments, and then deposits.

 - Even if a person is eligible for a Lifetime ISA, they still might find a pension is a better choice.

 - Tax on capital gains is usually lower and paid later than tax on investment income.

 - Trusts can save inheritance tax, but also suffer the highest rates of capital gains tax and income tax.